omyllymaki/bank-transaction-analyzer/README.md

 ## Using application with non-default data format

 By default the analyzer works with Nordea internet bank data, with certain data format.
 However, the application can be used with other data formats too.
-This is done by implementing custom DataLoader and DataParser classes.
+This is done by implementing custom Loader and Transformer class.

-DataLoader loads the raw data.
-It needs to inherit and implement DataLoaderInterface class.
+Loader loads the raw data from files.
+It needs to inherit and implement LoaderInterface class.

-DataParser parses relevant information from raw data.
-It needs to inherit and implement BaseDataParser class.

-Output of DataParser is validated.
-It needs to pass validation checks defined in data_processing/data_parsers/data_validation.py file:
+Transformer collects relevant information from raw data and converts it to specified format that can be handled by application.
+It needs to inherit and implement BaseTransformer class.
+Output of Transformer is validated.
+It needs to pass validation checks defined in data_processing/transformers/validation.py file:

 ```
 schema = pandas_schema.Schema([